A low-FODMAP diet has been increasingly popular as a strategy to reboot the gut in preparation for re-establishing microbial diversity in the gut.

 It is not uncommon (and sometimes necessary) for a treatment protocol to last 9-12+ months while you kill off overgrown bacteria, re-establish motility, re-introduce diverse gut flora, and “test” your progress by slowly adding back supplementary and dietary prebiotics.

 To maintain changes after your composition has been restored, it is important to consume a HIGH diversity of fibers from a WIDE array of fruits, vegetables, roots, and tubers in the diet.
 This will maintain motility, promote diverse gut flora, and prevent recurrence.

 “The re-challenge phase is crucial to assist patients in identifying specific dietary triggers, reduce the level of dietary restriction required, and increase prebiotic intake.”
 (16)

-Many sensitivities, intolerances, and problems develop because of limited diversity of the diet (eating just corn, dairy, wheat, dairy and soy combinations all the time!).
+Many sensitivities, intolerances, and problems develop because of the limited diversity of the diet (eating just corn, dairy, wheat, dairy, and soy combinations all the time!).
 Of course, occasional courses of antibiotics, high alcohol consumption, high sugar consumption, or high stress can also throw off the gut and can lead to similar issues.